Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 Type 1: Straight Hair

 This type of hair is divided into three major subcategories, 1A, 1B, and 1C.
-As each letter goes higher, the respective hair type gains volume and thickness, with the hair follicles more coarse and the hair larger in diameter.
+Subcategory “A” is the least voluminous and thick, while “C” has more volume and thickness, with the hair follicles more coarse and the hair larger in diameter.

-Type 1A hair is fine, with a very straight appearance.
+Type 1A is fine hair, with a very straight appearance.
 Type 1B hair is straight, but shows some bends, while type 1C hair is straight, but with a slightly more coarse texture.

 Type 2: Wavy Hair